 Step 9 - Finish

-Let the paint dry.
+Let the paint dry completely.
 It is is best to leave it for 24 hours.
 Once the paint is dry, your new ceiling access panel will be complete.
 Clean up your tools.